Feed

 time we started using feed from that mill.
 I had the manager explain

 the process by which the feed was made.
-As it turned out vitamins A
+As it turned out vitamins

 and D were in fact added to the feed before it was extruded into